Castle, Cambridge

-Castle is a district and electoral ward of the city of Cambridge, England.
+Castle is a suburb and electoral ward in Cambridge, England.
 It is named after the former Cambridge Castle which once stood on Castle Mound.
-In the UK Census 2011 the population of Castle was 9,785.
+As of the 2021 UK census, the ward had a population of 7,861 people.

 The population of Castle Ward is being increased by the North West Cambridge Development, at its centre, Eddington, which began to be occupied in 2017.